JoanMontesM/SMPC-miniproject/README.md

 R_{n}(t) = R_{o} + R_{max}\cdot RMS
 ```

-To ensure that the movement of the circle is smooth and organic, exponential smoothing (REFERENCE) is applied:
+To ensure that the movement of the circle is smooth and organic, exponential smoothing is applied:
 ```math
 R_{smooth}(t) = (1 - \alpha_{r}) \cdot R_{smooth}(t-1) + \alpha_{r} \cdot R_{n}
 ```